ocwagner/ocwagner.github.io/_posts/2020-7-3-Project_2_Post.md

 layout: post
 title: Project 2 post.
 ---
 For our second ST 558 project we were asked to develop models predicting "shares" based on a data set of 61 attributes and 39,644 observations.
-In total I developed 6 models:
+Models were developed and shares predicted seperately for each day of the week.
+In total I developed 6 models (for each of the 7 days of the week):

 1) A simple linear model incorporating all predictive variables.
 2) A linear model incorporating select variables that are correlated with "shares"